drex33/azure-docs.ko-kr/articles/azure-monitor/logs/logs-dedicated-clusters.md

 New-AzOperationalInsightsCluster -ResourceGroupName "resource-group-name" -ClusterName "cluster-name" -Location "region-name" -SkuCapacity "daily-ingestion-gigabyte" -AsJob

-# Check when the job is done
+# Check when the job is done when `-AsJob` was used
 Get-Job -Command "New-AzOperationalInsightsCluster*" | Format-List -Property *
 ```